nodejs/node/doc/api/globals.markdown

 value from this object, the next `require` will reload the module.

-### require.paths

-An array of search paths for `require()`.
-This array can be modified to add custom paths.

-Example: add a new path to the beginning of the search list

-    require.paths.unshift('/usr/local/node');

 ### __filename

 The filename of the script being executed.
 This is the absolute path, and not necessarily